 You deserve a quality education at an affordable price – including easier access to military tuition assistance.
 The Graduate and Professional Studies Program at OKWU proudly offers a reduced undergraduate tuition rate of $250/credit for active-duty military using TAPS (Tuition Assistance Programs) and will waive the application and registration fees for those enrolling through the Graduate and Professional Studies Program.

 Active-duty members may also use Tuition Assistance (MTA).
-National Guard and Reservists may also tap into their TA programs, and OKWU programs are VA-certified for any military member or veteran that has GI Bill® benefits.
+National Guard and Reservists may also tap into their TA programs, and OKWU is approved for the use of VA education benefits by the Oklahoma Department of Veterans Affairs State Approving Agency.
 The GI Bill® provides benefits to veterans, service members, and some dependents of disabled or deceased veterans wishing to pursue an education.

 Yellow Ribbon Participant